top of page

 In 2008, Emma returned to Perth and began her position at St Stephen’s School.
 Her directing roles included The Laramie Project and A Midsummer Night’s Dream.
 As the sole Drama Teacher, she began the Interhouse Drama Event and provided the students with many performance experiences, both at school and in the wider community.

 Christ Church Grammar welcomed Emma in 2009, where she enjoyed teaching at an All-Boys School for the first time.
 It was within Midnite Youth Theatre Company that Emma co-directed Sweeney Todd and directed Boy Overboard.
 Both experiences spurred on Emma’s love for working with talented and passionate students and Production Teams, to create exciting works.
+Whilst Emma had her small children, she continued to direct, including The Little Match Girl as part of a One Act Festival at St Mary’s Anglican Girl’s School.
+She also ran student workshops, marked practical and written WACE examinations for countless schools and taught at Helen O’Grady Drama Academy.

 Emma was extremely excited to begin work at the International School of Western Australia.
 It was here that Emma began the Drama programme from Pre-Primary through to Year 10.
 Developing programmes to suit the International Baccalaureate as well as the ever changing and culturally diverse students was extremely rewarding.
 At ISWA, Emma had the pleasure of being Assistant Director for the Pantomime, Aladdin, as well as Director for The Lion, the Witch and the Wardrobe.
+Emma was fundamental in creating the Assessment outlines and Learning Programmes for SCSA, which are published on their website and available for all Primary Teachers to access and utilise in their own classroom.
+As a result of this, Emma has run several teacher workshops for Dramawest Secondary and Primary Networks, The Independent Drama Association and at the 2021 Dramawest Conference held at Edith Cowan University.

 In 2017, Emma arrived at Peter Moyes Anglican Community School, and this is when her affiliation with Snapshot Youth Theatre Company began.
 As Head of Dance and Drama, Emma has been privileged to work with both Primary and Secondary students.
 With a strong Drama curriculum programme from Year 3 to Year 12, the students at Peter Moyes are dedicated, engaged and enthusiastic with performing.
-Emma has directed Hoods, Eyes to the Floor, Skate, Twisted, been Assistant Director for Lion King Jr. and Production Assistant for Elf Jr. In 2021, Emma directed the hugely successful whole school production of We Will Rock You and is very excited about directing Snapshot Youth Theatre Company’s Production of Aladdin Jr. in 2024.
+Emma has directed Hoods, Eyes to the Floor, Skate, Twisted, been Assistant Director for Lion King Jr. and Production Assistant for Elf Jr. In 2021, Emma directed the hugely successful whole school production of We Will Rock You and is very excited about directing Snapshot Youth Theatre Company’s Production of Aladdin Jr. in 2023.

 bottom of page